sellorm/quarto-youtube-embed/README.md

 ## Usage

-To embed a video into you Quarto html document you can use the shortcode like this:
+To embed a video into your Quarto html document you can use the shortcode like this:

 ```
 {{< youtube VIDEO_ID >}}